Skip to content

 How Long Does a Title IX Investigation Take?

 There’s no one-size-fits-all answer.
 A Title IX investigation can last a few weeks or stretch over several months.
-The timeline depends on the complexity of the case, the number of witnesses and how quickly information is gathered.
+The timeline depends on the complexity of the case, the number of witnesses and how quickly information is gathered, meaning there is no one-size-fits-all timeline.

 While federal guidance encourages prompt resolution, the real goal is thoroughness.
 Rushing through key steps (or delaying unnecessarily) can damage credibility and legal defensibility.
 Institutions should aim to complete the investigation and resolution process within 60 to 90 days when possible, while allowing flexibility based on case specifics.